Volunteer-Assistants/multi-llm-workflow/README.md

 # Multi-LLM Workflow

-This repository demonstrates how to orchestrate **Claude** (3.7 Sonnet) and **ChatGPT** (GPT-4/o1) to collaboratively generate and refine code.
+This repository demonstrates how to orchestrate **Claude** (3.7 Sonnet) and **ChatGPT** (GPT-4/o3-mini) to collaboratively generate and refine code.
 By leveraging the strengths of multiple language models in a sequential pipeline, you can create higher quality code than using a single model alone.

 ## How It Works

 1. **User** inputs a coding prompt
 2. **Claude** (Anthropic's 3.7 Sonnet) provides the initial code and explanation
-3. **ChatGPT** (OpenAI's GPT-4) reviews and refines Claude's code
+3. **ChatGPT** (OpenAI's GPT-4 or o3-mini) reviews and refines Claude's code
 4. The final code is displayed to the user and can be saved to a file

 This workflow demonstrates how different AI models can be combined to produce better results by using each model for what it does best.